kaltura/kmc-ng/README.md

 # make sure you are working with latest standalone code
 $ npm run standalone

-# re-fetch all dependencies. not mandatory but recommended
+# re-fetch all dependencies. this is a mandatory step
 $ rm -rf node_modules
 $ npm install

 # create a deployable version
-$ npm run build:prod
+$ npm run build -- --prod
 ```

 A distrubted standalone application will be created in the `dist/` folder.